-- 5. PAYMENT IN FULL: Fees paid in accordance with the allowances in the Medical Fee Schedule shall be considered full payment for services rendered.
+- 5. PAYMENT IN FULL: Fees paid in accordance with the allowances in the Midwife Fee Schedule shall be considered full payment for services rendered.
 No additional charge shall be made by a practitioner. - 6.
-FEES: Listed fees are the maximum reimbursable Medicaid fees.
+FEES: Listed fees in the Midwife Fee Schedule are the maximum reimbursable Medicaid fees.

-7. PRESCRIBER WORKSHEET: Enteral formula requires voice interactive telephone prior authorization from the Medicaid program.
+7. PRESCRIBER WORKSHEET: Enteral formula requires voice interactive telephone prior authorization from the Medicaid Program.
 The prescriber must inititate the authorization through this system.
 The worksheet specifies the questions asked on the voice interactive telephone system and must be maintained in the patient's clinical record.
 The worksheet can be found on the Provider Communication link. eMedNY : Provider Manuals : Midwife Provider Communications